tokyoDan67/solidity-hackers-delight/README.md

 # solidity-hackers-delight
-Solidity implementation of bit manipulation tricks from Hackers Delight, Second Edition by Henry S. Warren, Jr
+My Solidity implementation of bit manipulation tricks from Hackers Delight, Second Edition by Henry S. Warren, Jr, as I read the book